 The Search service is not available in Python 3.
 You can host any full-text search database such as ElasticSearch on Google Compute Engine and access it from your service.

-You can use Cloud Tasks to access the Task Queue service.
-Cloud Tasks is not yet generally available but you can sign up for the Cloud Tasks alpha.
+You can use Cloud Tasks (beta) to access the Task Queue service.

 In cases where pull queues are appropriate, such as queuing up tasks or messages that will be pulled and processed by separate workers, Cloud Pub/Sub can be a good alternative.
 Cloud Pub/Sub offers similar functionality and delivery guarantees.